-As a prospective homebuyer in the U.S. who is interested in affordability, you may have considered buying a home from someone who can no longer make the mortgage payments and is therefore being foreclosed upon.
+As a prospective homebuyer in the U.S. who is interested in affordability, you might have considered buying a home from someone who can no longer make the mortgage payments and is therefore being foreclosed upon.

 It is important to understand, however, that the foreclosure process involves many phases, with differing implications as to who you would be dealing with and just how good a financial deal you might get.

 From your perspective, preforeclosure means that the bank would not even be involved in the sale yet.
-But it’s entirely possible that the homeowner has not yet taken active steps to list the property for sale – or even definitively decided to sell it.
+But it's entirely possible that the homeowner has not yet taken active steps to list the property for sale, or even definitively decided to sell it.
 An offer from an interested buyer such as yourself might, however, tip the scales.

 So, how do you find out about a preforeclosure property?
 This information is, in fact, publicly available, even if the homeowner hasn't listed the property for sale.